MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/print-license-plate-labels-using-label-layouts.md

     - **Enable label template support** – Leave this option set to *No* for now.
 (When it's set to *Yes*, you can add header, row, and footer elements to your layout, as described later in this article.)
     - **Date, time, and number format** – Select the language to use when date, time, and number values that are shown in the label layout are formatted.

 1. On the **Printer text Layout** FastTab, enter your label code.
-Here's an example of code you could copy and paste for testing:
+Here's an example of code that you can copy and paste for testing.

     ``` ZPL
     CT~~CD,~CC^~CT~